• Skip to primary navigation

 This simple recipe for homemade ice cream sandwiches doesn’t require much in terms of equipment, which is just one more reason why you should make them!
 Here’s everything you’ll need:

-• Mixing Bowl & Spatula - Since the butter is melted and we don’t have to worry about creaming the butter and sugar together, the edible cookie dough can be mixed by hand.
+• Mixing Bowl & Spatula - Since the butter is melted and we don’t have to worry about creaming the butter and sugar together, the edible cookie dough can be mixed by hand by hand in a large bowl.
 Easy peasy!

 • Parchment Paper - This is non-negotiable.
 You’ll need the parchment to make sure that the cookie dough and ice cream don’t stick to your baking tray, then again to individually wrap the ice cream sandwiches for the best preservation.